 A riverside holiday home to rent in the Jura region of France near Lac Chalain.

-Comfortably accessible in a day, our house is situated on the banks of the Herisson River around 15 miles from the Franco - Swiss border
+Comfortably accessible in a day from Calais, our house is situated on the banks of the Herisson River around 15 miles from the Franco - Swiss border

-The House A modest chalet located the superb setting of a quiet valley 200m from Lac du Val on the edge of the hamlet of Chambly.
-The house is set in half an acre and sleeps 5/6 people in a double bedroom, twin bedroom and a tiny bunk bedroom.
+The House A modest chalet built in the 1960s in a spectacular location.
+Situated in a quiet valley 200m from the natural lake Lac du Val on the edge of the hamlet of Chambly.
+The gite is set in half an acre and sleeps 5/6 people in a double bedroom, twin bedroom and a tiny bunk bedroom.
 There's a well equipped, open plan kitchen and sitting room with a magnficent wood burning stove and shower room with separate toilet.
-Equipment includes dishwasher, washing machine, WiFi, satellite TV, and DVD.
+Equipment includes dishwasher, washing machine, WiFi, UK satellite TV, and DVD.
 Outdoor furniture, pizza oven, barbecue, boules, and a hammock.